 The direction the steepest downslope direction is facing is the aspect.
 Aspect in radians is defined in the range of 0 to 2pi, with 0 toward east.
 The aspect is determined under the rules in the following algorithm:

 (10) If [dz/dx] is non-zero: Aspect_rad = atan2 ([dz/dy], -[dz/dx]) if Aspect_rad < 0 then Aspect_rad = 2 * pi + Aspect_rad If [dz/dx] is zero: if [dz/dy] > 0 then Aspect_rad = pi / 2 else if [dz/dy] < 0 then Aspect_rad = 2 * pi - pi / 2 else Aspect_rad = Aspect_rad

 Hillshade calculation example

-As an example, the hillshade value of the center cell of the moving window will be calculated.
+In this example, the hillshade value of the center cell of the moving window is calculated.

 The cell size is 5 units.
 The default Altitude of 45 degrees and Azimuth of 315 degrees will be used.

 The calculation for zenith angle from equation 2 is as follows: